Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 When Wanli Emperor ascended to the throne as a kid, his mother, the empress dowager Li asked him to respect and listen to Zhang Juzheng as the teacher and regent.

-Li and Zhang Juzheng both were quite strict with the young emperor and set a hectic schedule for him to learn everything that a good monarch should know.
+Li and Zhang Juzheng were quite strict with the young emperor and set a hectic schedule for him to learn everything that a good monarch should know.

-After Wanli Emperor was older and the reform was succeeded, Zhang Juzheng wanted to retire, but the empress dowager Li refused.
-So he kept working diligently until he passed away sick.
+After the Wanli Emperor was older and the reform was succeeded, Zhang Juzheng wanted to retire, but the empress dowager Li refused.

 The young Wanli Emperor, however, didn't feel the same way.